 First of all, let me start by introducing the problem we had.
 There’s an application where we deploy PWAs for our clients from around the world.
 Each PWA has the ability to take a picture and sent it to Amazon S3 for further processing.
 Of course, while the image processes user has to wait for the response.

 However, because we use centralized S3 that is located in Europe (Ireland) our India-based users encountered some problems.
-They have to wait much longer for the upload to finish and this was our bottleneck.
+They had to wait much longer for the transfer data to finish and this was our bottleneck.
 After researching potential solutions we decided to use Amazon S3 Transfer Acceleration.

 What is Amazon S3 Transfer Acceleration?

 S3TA allows its users to accelerate data or content uploads from all over the world to a centralized S3 bucket.